experience on our website. If you continue, we'll assume that you are happy to receive

 Your presence at a station can be very helpful to us as extra "eyes and ears" and can have a positive security benefit.

-For safety and ease of travel on the railway system (which includes passengers, staff, property and equipment), the Bye-laws must be observed by everyone.
-A copy of the Bye-laws can be downloaded from the Department for Transport website:
+For safety and ease of travel on the railway system (which includes passengers, staff, property and equipment), the byelaws must be observed by everyone.
+You can download the railway byelaws at Gov.uk.

 Thank you for reading and following these guidelines.